TerrySimBar/sql-challenge/README.md

 <br>

 #### Introduction
-This project analyzes employees data using SQL to answer questions about employee demographics, managers, salaries and certain departments.
+This project uses SQL to analyze employees data and answer questions about employee demographics, managers, salaries and certain departments.
 <br>

 #### Requirements & Dependencies